Sunday, October 6, 2024

 There are many ways you can slice and dice the album.
 But I find it both surprising and enlightening that of the 30 tracks that make up the White Album, only 16 (slightly more than half) actually feature all four band members performing.

 And there doesn't seem to be any consistency of one member missing from a track.
-Lennon is the only no-show on Starr's "Don't Pass Me By" and Harrison's "Long Long Long."
-McCartney and Starr collaborated as a duo on "Why Don't We Do It in the Road?" while Lennon and Harrison were the only Beatles on "Revolution 9."
+John Lennon is the only no-show on Ringo Starr's "Don't Pass Me By" and George Harrison's "Long Long Long."
+Paul McCartney and Starr collaborated as a duo on "Why Don't We Do It in the Road?" while Lennon and Harrison were the only Beatles on "Revolution 9."
 Songs such as "Julia" and "Blackbird" are basically solo efforts for Lennon and McCartney respectively, and so on.

 So, I put together the tracklist below if you want an actual, true "Beatles" White Album, with the full band contributing.
 The only problem is that one track had to go if you want to keep within the time constraints of a vinyl album.